jundalisay/superb/content/en/material/principles/part-1/chapter-01b.md

 The Michelson-Morley measurement done on earth can be compared with current and very old experiments, also done on earth, in order to reveal the aether drag.

-Another option is to test the speed of light on earth and at another star or galaxy at the same time.
+Another option is to test the speed of light on earth and on another star or galaxy at the same time.
 This will likewise reveal differences in measurement.
 The farther the distance, the larger the difference.

 In the case of testing at the same place, the speed of light shows less difference with modern measurements from the 18th century ones.
 The idea of the speed of light has evolved from 301,000 kilometers per second in 1729 to 299,796 thanks to the Michelson-Morley experiment.